postmodern/wordlist.rb/README.md

 ## Description

-Wordlist is a Ruby library for reading, combining, mutating, and building wordlists, efficiently.
+Wordlist is a Ruby library and CLI for reading, combining, mutating, and building wordlists, efficiently.

 ## Features